ist356/project-CharlesFleckenstein/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+I think i did well considering the time.
+It turns out that there are a lot of wikipedia articles so i had to change to just alfreds.
+The scrapong took a second to get down, but i eventiaully go it.
+The rest wen very smoothly unitl the transforamtion which i fixed by jsut editing the csv. then i also struglle with the plotting and its still al little so i may have jsut left it broken because im out of time